CodeForPittsburgh/fishfryform/README.md

 # Fish Fry Form

-**Fish Fry Form** is a web form and API for cataloging and accessing the rich array of Lenten Fish Fry events that occur every spring in Western Pennsylvania.
-It is an extension of the [Fish Fry Map](https://codeforpittsburgh.github.io/fishfrymap), the brainchild of [Hollen Barmer](https://twitter.com/hollenbarmer).
+**Fish Fry Form** is a web application the includes a data management GUI and ReST API for cataloging and accessing the rich array of Lenten Fish Fry events that occur every spring in Western Pennsylvania.
+It is the foundation on which the [Fish Fry Map](https://codeforpittsburgh.github.io/fishfrymap), the brainchild of [Hollen Barmer](https://twitter.com/hollenbarmer), is built.

 The Fish Fry Form is the entry point for editing and accessing the Fish Fry Map's *data*.
 It is both an actual graphic user interface (GUI) for accessing and editing Fish Fry map data (as a simple little web application), and an application programming interface (API) for doing the same.
 It enables a consistent method for soliciting input and curating data for the Fish Fry Map.
 It has also been designed to ensure is the map and data entry interfaces can be database-agnostic.